abeeching/thm-stuff/cybersec-101-learning-path/s01r03 Intro Defensive Sec.md

 # Defensive Security Intro

+*Also in: Cyber Security 101 - section 10, room 1*

 ## [Task 1] Introduction to Defensive Security

 Previously, we learned about offensive security, which is focused no identifying and exploiting system vulnerabilities to enhance security.
 Offensive security folks - namely red teamers and penetration testers - focus on exploiting software bugs, insecure setups/configuration, and poor access control (among other things) and report their results so folks can come in to fix them.